nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

               [00:00:04.488,494] <inf> gnss_sample: Assistance data needed, ephe 0xffffffff, alm 0xffffffff, flags 0x3b

-   b.
+   #.
 Observe the following actions in the terminal emulator:

       i.
 The sample downloads the requested assistance data if needed (with P-GPS, the data may already be available in the flash memory).
       #.
 The sample continues after the download has completed.